-A serving of cow's milk has vitamins D and A, calcium, as well as a slew of other micronutrients that are needed for a healthy diet, however, there is no rule or requirement stating you need to drink/ingest milk specifically to receive them.
-While there has been plenty of propaganda about how drinking milk leads to strong bones, the research proving things like cow's milk causing less bone fractures or breaks is limited.
-There are other ways to receive the same nutrients, for example you could always take a calcium supplement or other vitamins as needed.
+A serving of cow's milk has vitamins D and A, calcium, as well as a slew of other micronutrients that are needed for a healthy diet.
+However, there is no rule or requirement stating you need to drink/ingest milk specifically to receive them.
+While there has been plenty of propaganda about how drinking milk leads to strong bones, there is not a lot of research to prove things like cow's milk causing fewer bone fractures or breaks.
+There are other ways to receive the same nutrients, for example, you could always take a calcium supplement or other vitamins as needed.

 The production of dairy products contributes significantly to global emissions; making up roughly 4% of emissions per year.
 This doesn't mean the production of alternative milks is waste free or is without a significant carbon footprint, but overall plant based milks like soy and oat have lower environmental footprints and require less water to make.

 Keep in mind how you use and consume cow's milk when thinking about which plant based alternative might be best for you.
 Unfortunately, when it comes to alternatives there really isn't a catch-all that works across the board for cooking.
 For example, soy milk is (overall) best used in savory cuisine, almond is great for most baked dishes, oat milk shines best in cereals and coffee, and cashew milk is great for thickening smoothies or as a substitute for cow’s milk in desserts.